weso/sparkwdsub/README.md

 # sparkwdsub

-Spark processing of wikidata subsets using Shape Expressions
+Spark processing of wikidata subsets using Shape Expressions.

-This repo contains an example script that processes Wikidata subsets using Shape Expressions
+This repo contains an example script that processes Wikidata subsets using Shape Expressions.

+The algorithm used to validate schemas in parallel has been ported to its own repo at [pschema](https://github.com/weso/pschema)

 # Building and running